Stem Cell Institute Panama: A Deep Dive into the Riordan Institute, Golden Cells™, and Founder Neil Riordan’s Pioneering Research by Jeffrey Dach MD

 Osteoarthritis and Rheumatoid Arthritis

-Common reports include reduced joint pain and swelling, improved mobility and range of motion, decreased stiffness, and the ability to resume physical activities (biking, weightlifting, coaching sports, gardening).
+Common reports after MSC stem cell therapy include reduced joint pain and swelling, improved mobility and range of motion, decreased stiffness, and the ability to resume physical activities (biking, weightlifting, coaching sports, gardening).
 Some patients note overall health improvements and reduced medication needs.

 William: Never thought he would coach football again but was able to do so after treatment and plans to continue.